baloise/design-system/packages/library/src/components/bal-navbar/readme.md

 # bal-navbar

-A responsive horizontal navbar that can support images, links, buttons, and dropdowns
+A responsive horizontal navbar that can support images, links, buttons, and dropdowns.

 <!-- Auto Generated Below -->